 With the little sense of need that you have, pursue God.
-Like me, you will learn that the more you encounter His presence, the more you will want more.
+Like me, you will learn that the more you encounter His presence, the more you will hunger for more.

-And most amazing of all, you will discover that no matter how much you long for God, His desire for you is greater.
+And most amazing of all, you will discover that no matter how much you long for God, and how much you hunger for Him, His desire for you is greater.

 The maiden who sought her Beloved in Song of Solomon discovered this wonder: